BrunoVernay/lab-arpspoof/Readme.md

 ### NetCat
 Playing with Netcat is fun.
 - run `nc -l -p 2000` in a busybox box1 and `nc $IP_BOX1 2000` in a box2.
 - You could also expose the port 2000 to the host if running Docker with `-p 2000:2000/tcp`.
 From the host you can then `nc -6 localhost 2000`.
-You can see it is listening with `netstat -lnt` on the host.
+You can see it is listening with `ss -lnt` on the host.
 -
 -